vonajs/vona/packages-docs/guide/start/comparison.md

 - `Zod Schema`: Vona generates a unified schema based on Zod4, which can be used for `validation`, `Swagger/OpenAPI documentation generation`, `Form/Table dynamic rendering`, `Response data serialization`, and other scenarios
 - `DTO Dynamic Inference and Generation`: Vona pioneers dynamic DTO inference and generation capabilities, significantly improving development efficiency and experience
-- `Multi-Tenant, Multi-Database, Multi-Datasource`: Vona has built-in capabilities for multi-tenancy, multi-database, and multi-Datasource, making it easy to handle large-scale business system development
+- `Multi-Tenant, Multi-Database, Multi-Datasource`: Vona has built-in capabilities for multi-tenancy, multi-database, and multi-datasource, making it easy to handle large-scale business system development
 - `AOP Programming`: Vona provides more complete AOP programming capabilities, including `controller aspect`, `internal aspect`, and `external aspect`.
 Nest only implements `controller aspect`

 > What is controller aspect?